Derived equivalences for Symplectic reflection algebras: Preliminaries

 We will also need the following property of $\rho$ established, for example, in the proof of \cite[Proposition 2.14]{orbit}.

 \begin{Lem} The morphism $\rho$ is semismall. \end{Lem}

+Now let us discuss fields of definition.
+Suppose that $Y$ is a conical symplectic singularity defined over $\overline{\mathbb{Q}}$, the quotient $Y=V/\Gamma$ provides an example.
+Let us write $Y^{sr}$ for the union of the open and all codimension two leaves in $Y$.
+Set $X^{sr}:=X\times_Y Y^{sr}$.
+This is an open subvariety of $X$ whose complement has codimension at least 2 by Lemma \ref{Lem:ssmall}.
+The restriction of $\rho$ to $X^{sr}$ is the minimal resolution of singularities.
+It follows that $X^{sr}$ and $\rho|_{X^{sr}}$ are defined over $\overline{\mathbb{Q}}$.
+Since $X$ is normal and the codimension of the complement to $X^{sr}$ is at least two, it follows that $(X,\rho)$ are defined over $\overline{\Q}$.

-We note that $\rho:X\rightarrow Y$ is defined over some finite integral extension $R$ of a finite localization of $\Z$.
+It follows that $\rho:X\rightarrow Y$ is defined over some finite integral extension $R$ of a finite localization of $\Z$.
 So for each prime $p$ which is large enough we can consider a reduction $\rho_{\F}:X_{\F}\rightarrow Y_{\F}$ mod $p$, where $\F$ is an algebraically closed field of characteristic $p$.
-The triple $(X_{\F},Y_{\F},\rho_{\F})$ is defined over a finite field $\F_q$.
+The triple $(X_{\F},Y_{\F},\rho_{\F})$ is defined over a finite field $\F_q$ for all $q=p^m$ with $m$ sufficiently large.
 Lemmas \ref{Lem:X_properties},\ref{Lem:ssmall} still hold.